Ku Klux Klan Act

+Legislative Breakdown

+H.R.
+320 was brought to the floor of the US House for a vote on April 7, 1871.
+Four parties were present for the vote.
+Republicans voted 115 in favor, 0 against.
+Democrats voted 0 in favor, 91 against.
+Liberal Republicans voted 2 in favor 0 against.
+Independent Republicans voted 1 in favor, 0 against.
+18 members did not vote.

+It then moved to the US Senate, where it was brought to a floor vote on April 14, 1871.
+Three parties were present for the vote.
+44 Republicans voted in favor, 3 voted against.
+0 Democrats voted in favor, 14 voted against.
+1 Liberal Republican voted in favor, 2 voted against.
+6 members did not vote.

 History

 In response to political violence by the Ku Klux Klan and others during the Reconstruction era following the American Civil War, Congress passed three Enforcement Acts giving the federal government broader powers to guarantee citizens' constitutional rights.
 The third of these acts, enacted in April 1871, gave the president the power to imprison people without a trial (known as suspending the writ of habeas corpus) and to use the federal military on domestic soil to enforce constitutional rights, among other measures.

 In January 1871, Republican Senator John Scott of Pennsylvania convened a congressional committee to hear testimony from witnesses of Klan atrocities.
 In February, Republican Congressman Benjamin Franklin Butler of Massachusetts introduced his anti-Klan bill, intended to enforce both the Fourteenth Amendment and the Civil Rights Act of 1866.
 Butler's bill was narrowly defeated in the House, whereupon Republican Rep. Samuel Shellabarger, of Ohio, introduced a substitute bill, only slightly less sweeping than Butler's original.
 This bill brought a few holdout Republicans into line, and the bill narrowly passed the House, sailed through the Senate, and was signed into law on April 20 by President Grant.